bosagora/docs-biznet/docs/en/biznet/develop/running_node/node.md

 ```

 ## Node Maintainence

-### Peer Discovery
-The bootstrap nodes will be enhanced in the short future.
-So far, a discovery http service will provide some stable public p2p peers for syncing.
-Please visit https://api.binance.org/v1/discovery/peers to get dynamic peer info.
-You can append the peer info to the `StaticNodes` in the config.toml to enhance the networking of the nodes.
-To avoid crowded networking, the discovery service will change the peer info from time to time, try fetch new ones if the connected peers of node are too few.

 ### Binary
 All the clients are suggested to upgrade to the latest release.
 The [latest version](https://github.com/bosagora/go-ethereum/releases/latest) is supposed to be more stable and get better performance.